mingchia-andy-liu/sudoku/README.md

 ## Directory Structure
 ### root
-Root folder has `docker-compose` which is a tool for defining and running multi-container Docker application.
+Root folder has a `docker-compose.yml` file which used by `docker-compose`, a tool for defining and running multi-container Docker application.
 This app has 3 containers: nginx, server, and client.
-Docker is choosen because is easy to use and does not require a lot of memory space like VMs.
+Docker was chosen because is easy to use and memory requirement is lightweight.

 ### nginx
 NGINX folder contains all the files needed for the NGINX container to run.
 [Read more about it here](nginx/README.md).